Top

 your title goes here

-7. Hover your cursor over the button corner, and then click to open the button configuration menu.
+1. To change the button configurations, hover your cursor over the button, and then click to open the button configuration menu.

-8. Click the Select Action dropdown and select the button action.
+2. Click the dropdown next to Action, and then select the button action.

 Button Action Behavior

-Attach Flow When the user clicks the button, they are routed to a Whatfix Flow that is attached to the button.
+Start Flow When the user clicks this button, they are taken to a Whatfix Flow that is attached to the button.

-Attach URL When the user clicks the button, they are routed to the URL that is attached to the button.
+Attach URL When the user clicks the button, they are taken to the URL that is attached to the button.

-Skip When the user clicks the button, they skip this particular Pop-up and continue to see the Pop-up until they click the close or do not show me again button.
+Skip When the user clicks this button, they skip the particular Pop-up and continue to see the Pop-up until they click the close or do not show me again button.

-Close When the user clicks the button, they close this particular Pop-up and do not see the Pop-up again.
+Close When the user clicks this button, they close the particular Pop-up.

 your title goes here

-9. Choose if you want to show the X icon on popup and Don't show me again options by enabling the toggles.
+1. Choose if you want to show the X icon on popup and Don't show me again options by enabling the respective toggles under Controls.

 your title goes here